AI-Tinkerers-Hackathon-BrainStorm/Brainstorm/README.md

-# SightLoop
+# SightJarvis

 **A mobile-first visual assistance agent for blind and low-vision users.**

-SightLoop combines camera sampling, voice interaction, structured scene understanding, and on-device memory to help users understand their surroundings, find objects, read text, and recall where objects were last observed.
+SightJarvis combines camera sampling, voice interaction, structured scene understanding, and on-device memory to help users understand their surroundings, find objects, read text, and recall where objects were last observed.

 The application follows a continuous observation and verification loop:

 **User goal → sampled observation → structured understanding → decision → voice or haptic feedback → later observation → verification**

-SightLoop is an experimental prototype intended for controlled demonstrations and evaluation.
+SightJarvis is an experimental prototype intended for controlled demonstrations and evaluation.
 It is not a certified navigation, collision-avoidance, or medical assistance device.

 > **Safety notice**
 >
-> Do not rely on SightLoop to determine whether a street crossing, route, or other safety-critical action is safe.
+> Do not rely on SightJarvis to determine whether a street crossing, route, or other safety-critical action is safe.
 Recognition can be incomplete, incorrect, or delayed.
-SightLoop does not replace a cane, guide dog, orientation and mobility training, or the user’s judgment.
+SightJarvis does not replace a cane, guide dog, orientation and mobility training, or the user’s judgment.

 ## 1. Project Scope and Current Status

-SightLoop goes beyond single-image question answering by maintaining user goals and structured evidence across observations.
+SightJarvis goes beyond single-image question answering by maintaining user goals and structured evidence across observations.

 The current implementation includes: